craftablescience/MareTF/README.md

   --set-start-frame FRAME_INDEX                Set the start frame.
   --set-bumpmap-scale SCALE                    Set the bumpmap scale.
 It can have a decimal
                                                point.
+  --set-xbox-mip-scale                         Set the mip scale.
+Only has effect on the XBOX
+                                               platform.
+See --xbox-mip-scale for more
+                                               information. [nargs=0..1] [default: 0]
   --set-particle-sheet-resource PATH           Set the particle sheet resource.
 Path should
                                                point to a valid particle sheet file.
   --remove-particle-sheet-resource             Remove the particle sheet resource.
 If set